POWER OF ATTORNEY

 Fillable Forms for Living Trusts:

-We believe that we are the best choice to have your living trust drafted because we can offer both an extremely competitive price AND the piece of mind to know it’s done right by an attorney (we don’t use a template like everybody else, an actual attorney will work on your trust).
+We believe that we are the best choice to have your living trust drafted because we can offer both an extremely competitive price AND the peace of mind to know it’s done right by an attorney (we don’t use a template like everybody else, an actual attorney will work on your trust).

 For a flat fee, we provide: